-- Be no lower than 18 inches from the ground.
-This makes it easier to prune and harvest the tree once it matures. - Form wide angles (about 60 to 80 degrees) with the trunk.
+o Be no lower than 18 inches from the ground.
+This makes it easier to prune and harvest. o Form wide angles (about 60 to 80 degrees) with the trunk.
 Wide angles are much stronger than narrow angles and are less likely to break under wind or ice loads.

-Be distributed on different sides of the tree for good balance. - Be spaced about 6 to 10 inches apart on the trunk with no branch directly opposite or - below another.
+o Be distributed on different sides of the tree for good balance.

+o Be spaced 6 to 10 inches apart on the trunk with no branch opposite or below another.